nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * handles all exceptions that occur during the execution of Patient Manager
 * can report an error message, prompting the user to provide a syntactically correct command
 * may also report the cause of error for debugging purposes

+Each subclass of `BaseException`:
+* has at most one component that is dependent on it (e.g `InvalidInputException` and the `UI` component)
+* contains an enumeration of error messages specific to that component

 ### Common Classes